-For comparison, this is not of Ferret scale.
+For comparison, this is not of the Ferret scale.
 The reason is simple – there is no way a vehicle of Ferret size could accommodate two 97th percentile soldiers, let alone the three that this vehicle could accommodate.
 Raðe is similar in dimensions to the Coventry Armoured Car, and both wider and taller than CVR(W) Fox

 Role: Civil Order Policing; Military Utility

 Design: Using Raðe as a starting point, a Utility Variant was drawn up called Rǽs.
 In order to create a usable rear access cargo compartment, the engine bay was moved to the side just in front of the rear wheel.
 The wheelbase had to extend to make the space meaning this is the only wheeled vehicle that fails to meet defined HMLC criteria, due to break-over angle.
 While the cargo space is limited the vehicle retains the same armour protection as all other vehicles.
-The siting of the engine bay means there is no room for a turret basket so RWS or simple head-out machine gun would be the self-protection measures.
+The siting of the engine bay means there is no room for a turret basket so RWS or a simple head-out machine gun would be the self-protection measures.
 The vehicle was designed to adopt roles that FV1611 (Humber Pig) would have undertaken; riot control and civil order policing.

 Role: Autonomous Engagement Capability; Armoured Car